Christian community

 The Bible: Acts chap.
 2, verses 42-47

-Christians are disciples (= students) of their common Lord Jesus Christ.
-The word "Christian" occurs only three times in the entire New Testament.
-It was mostly used by outsiders - sometimes derogatory - as a designation for people who believe in Jesus, the Son of God.
-The term “church” (ancient Greek: “eklesia”) means “the called out one”.
-He describes that the church of God consists of people whom God called out of the world to be his people and to serve him alone.
-This means that Christians are no longer determined by the norms and standards of the world, which are largely in conflict with the will of God, our creator, but by the commandments of their Lord and Savior, Jesus Christ (Siehe: Who is Jesus Christ?).
+Christians are disciples (= pupils) of their common Lord, Jesus Christ.
+The word "Christian" appears only three times in the New Testament.
+It was used primarily by outsiders – sometimes derogatorily – to describe people who believe in Jesus Christ, the Son of God.
+The term "church" (ancient Greek: "eklesia") means "the called out one."
+The Church of God consists of people whom God has called out of the world to serve Him.
+This means that Christians no longer allow themselves to be determined by the norms and standards of the world, which are largely incompatible with the will of God, but rather by the commandments of their Lord and Savior, Jesus Christ (See: Who is Jesus Christ?).

-The Bible gives us a glimpse into the life of the early Christians and the way believers of that time fellowshiped with one another.
-In the book of Acts it is recorded that the first Christians not only shared the same creed, but also their whole lives with one another, i.e. theirs time, their joys and sorrows, their experiences with God, and even their possessions.
-All believers were of one heart and soul, i.e. they all had the same purpose, namely to serve God and one another with whole devotion.
-As children of God, they saw themselves as a family, as brothers and sisters who, through their faith in Jesus, the son of God, became partakers of eternal life.
+The Bible gives us insight into the life and community of the first Christians some 2,000 years ago.
+The Acts of the Apostles records that the first Christians not only shared the same creed, but also their entire lives—that is, their time, their joys and sorrows, their experiences with God, and even their possessions.
+It is said that all believers were of one heart and one soul.
+This means that they all had the same purpose: to serve God and one another with complete devotion.
+As children of God, they saw themselves as a family, as brothers and sisters who, through their faith in Jesus Christ, had become partakers of eternal life.

 "I beseech you therefore, brethren, by the mercies of God, to present your bodies a living sacrifice, holy, acceptable to God, which is your spiritual service."